University staff and postgraduate researchers have access to Microsoft SharePoint.

 You can use SharePoint:

-- To streamline and automate business processes through secure online forms and workflows that include vaildation and business logic, e.g. application forms that are routed for review and ranking.
+- to streamline and automate business processes through secure online forms and workflows that include validation and business logic, for example application forms that are routed for review and ranking